 8. If You are Not Happy with an Event

-7.1 If You are not fully satisfied with the Event content provided at the Event, You shall not entitled to apply for a refund of the Fee, provided that you note your dissatisfaction with a member of the NEDonBoard team prior leaving the premises of the Event or within 2 hours of the closing of an online Event and provide feedback in reasonable details, NEDonBoard may extend at its sole discretion a complimentary attendance at another Event.
+8.1 If You are not fully satisfied with the Event content provided at the Event, You shall not be entitled to apply for a refund of the Fee.
+Provided that you note your dissatisfaction with a member of the NEDonBoard team prior leaving the premises of the Event or within 2 hours of the closing of an online Event and provide feedback in reasonable details, NEDonBoard may extend at its sole discretion a complimentary attendance at another Event.

 9.1.1 You complete the required refund form and provides feedback in reasonable detail as to why You are dissatisfied;